A general framework for pricing and hedging under local viability: Introduction

 We obtain new pricing systems which are more complex than the local martingale deflators developed in \cite{kk}, \cite{k12}, \cite{takaoka}, \cite{cdm15}, just to mention a few.
 Importantly, under the local NFLVR condition, we are able to establish the existence of superhedging strategies for American options by using the new framework and superhedging duality by using the new pricing systems.
 A superhedging duality result for American option were given in \cite{kk2021} for \emph{continuous} price processes using tools in stochastic analysis such as optional decomposition (we believe that these results of \cite{kk2021} could be extended to c\`adl\`ag price processes by using the general optional decomposition given in \cite{sy1998}).
 Nevertheless, the duality of \cite{kk2021} is less practical than ours since sellers in their framework have to stop trading after the exercise time.
 In addition, our arguments purely rely on analysis, do not involve change of num\'eraire techniques or optional decomposition, and thus are applicable not only to negative portfolios but also when other factors, such as dividends, liquidity costs, etc., are taken into account.
 Let us recall the paper \cite{Kardaras} which explains that the notion of num\'eraire portfolio is only available for nonnegative processes, and asked for different, appropriate tools for working with negative wealth processes, see Remark 1.12 therein.
 Such requests are particularly useful for utility maximization problems, where the initial capital is fixed.

-In the second part of the paper, we study the pricing and hedging problems for European option.
-It is shown that the new superhedging duality can be stated by using only the concept of Equivalent Local Martingale Deflator, see \cite{k12}.
+In the second part of the paper, we study the pricing and hedging problems for European options.
+It is shown that the new superhedging duality is stated by using simpler versions of the new pricing systems as European options are special cases of American options.
+In addition, when the option maturity is exactly the trading horizon, the superhedging price can be computed by using only the concept of Equivalent Local Martingale Deflator, see \cite{k12}.
 It is noted that the new duality works with negative portfolios, trading constraints, and the approach is suitable for more complex situations.

 To sum up, we provide a complete answer for the questions Q1 and Q2 (recalled above).
 It is worth emphasizing that even when the market satisfies the global NFLVR condition, our approach for American options is \emph{new} and may be used in future work.